raballew/kne-on-ocp/README.md

 ## Limitations

-KNE itself is still under development and lacks some convenience feature such as deploying a topology into a specific namespace or taking into account the current context set in the kubeconfig files.
+KNE itself is still under development and lacks some convenience features such as deploying a topology into a specific namespace or taking into account the current context set in the kubeconfig files.
 Additionally KNE deploys pods only, which means the entire process described is vulnerable against disruptions such as node failures even though there might be good reasons to not restart by using